-- (2) The Company reimburses directors for reasonable travel and related expenses incurred in connection with their participation in Board or Board Committee meetings.
-The Company also hired auditors in Dublin, Ireland to prepare the directors' Irish 2019 tax returns, whose fees are expected to be approximately €20,000 in the aggregate. - (3) The above fees reflect Ms. Catalano's role as a member of both the Audit Committee and the Governance Committee. - (4) The above fees reflect Mr. Ganzi's role as the Chairman of the Governance Committee effective May 2019, and his role as a member of the Compensation Committee effective May 2019.
-Prior to that date, Mr. Ganzi served as a member of the Audit Committee and a member of the Risk Committee. - (5) The above fees reflect Ms. Lane's role as the Chairman of the Compensation Committee, and her additional role as a member of the Risk Committee. - (6) At the 2019 Annual General Meeting of Shareholders held on May 20, 2019, Mr. McCann retired from the Board and all Board Committees.
-The above fees reflect Mr. McCann's role as the Chairman of the Governance Committee, and his additional role as a member of the Compensation Committee, prior to his retirement. - (7) The above fees reflect Mr. O'Neill's role as Chairman of the Audit Committee, and his additional role as a member of the Risk Committee.
-In 2019, Mr. O'Neill also served as a board member of Willis Limited, the Company's principal insurance brokerage subsidiary outside of the United States, pursuant to which he received an annual cash fee of £50,000. - (8) The above fees reflect Mr. Patel's role as a member of the Compensation Committee, and his additional role as a member of the Risk Committee. - (9) The above fees reflect Ms. Rabbitt's role as a member of the Compensation Committee, and her additional role as a member of Governance Committee. - (10) The above fees reflect Mr. Thomas's role as a member of the Audit Committee, and his additional role as a member of the Governance Committee. - (11) The above fees reflect Mr. Zeller's role as the Chairman of the Risk Committee, and his additional role as a member of the Audit Committee.
+- (1) On June 10, 2020, each of the non-employee directors received 803 restricted share units ("RSUs"), except for Mr. Ganzi who received 2,184 RSUs in connection with his Non-Executive Chairman fee and his base director fee equity election and Mr. Zeller who received 1,431 RSUs, pursuant to his base director fee equity election.
+The RSUs vest in full on June 10, 2021.
+The share award value shown is the full fair value as of the date of grant. - (2) The Company reimburses directors for reasonable travel and related expenses incurred in connection with their participation in Board or Board Committee meetings.
+The Company also hired auditors in Dublin, Ireland to prepare the directors' Irish 2020 tax returns, whose fees are expected to be less than €10,000 in the aggregate. - (3) The above fees reflect Ms. Catalano's role as a member of both the Audit Committee and the Governance Committee. - (4) The above fees reflect Mr. Ganzi's role as the Chairman of the Governance Committee and a member of the Compensation Committee. - (5) The above fees reflect Ms. Lane's role as the Chairman of the Compensation Committee, and her additional role as a member of the Risk Committee. - (6) The above fees reflect Mr. O'Neill's role as Chairman of the Audit Committee, and his additional role as a member of the Risk Committee.
+In 2020, Mr. O'Neill also served as a board member of Willis Limited, the Company's principal insurance brokerage subsidiary outside of the United States, pursuant to which he received an annual cash fee of £50,000. - (7) The above fees reflect Mr. Patel's role as a member of the Compensation Committee, and his additional role as a member of the Risk Committee. - (8) The above fees reflect Ms. Rabbitt's role as a member of the Compensation Committee, and her additional role as a member of Governance Committee. - (9) The above fees reflect Mr. Thomas's role as Co-Chairman of the Audit Committee effective September 2020 (prior to that time, Mr. Thomas served as a member of the Audit Committee), and his additional role as a member of the Governance Committee. - (10) The above fees reflect Mr. Zeller's role as the Chairman of the Risk Committee, and his additional role as a member of the Audit Committee.